Carbon Paper & Nitrogen Ink by Adam B. Silverman. » Hear more Silverman on SoundCloud »

 Silverman's compositions feature a broad variety of instrumental and vocal settings, and his most frequently performed works have been for opera, percussion ensemble, cello (including many compositions for accompanied and unaccompanied solo cello, and both original works and arrangements for cello choirs).
 Most recently, he has composed a string of concertos: one for saxophone and wind ensemble, one for marimba and wind ensemble, and a double concerto for violin, cello and orchestra.

-As a youth in Atlanta, GA, Silverman began his musical training as a pianist and taught himself to play guitar.
+As a youth, Silverman began his musical training as a pianist and taught himself to play guitar.
 By age 16, he was writing original songs and performing in local bars where, were he not in the band, he would have been refused entry as an underage patron.
 At college, he began to study classical music and composed his first works, studying at Tulane University, the University of Miami, The Vienna Musikhochshule, and earning graduate degrees at The Yale School of Music.
 He continued his training as a composer through participation at summer music festivals including Tanglewood, where he received the prestigious ASCAP-Leonard Bernstein Fellowship.